eclipse-ee4j/cargotracker/characterization.md

 ![](.gitbook/assets/cargo_repository.png)

 While Repository interfaces are part of the domain layer, their implementations are part of the infrastructure layer.
-For example the CargoRepository has JPA implementation in the infrastructure layer, [JpaCargoRepository](https://github.com/eclipse-ee4j/cargotracker/blob/master/src/main/java/org/eclipse/cargotracker/infrastructure/persistence/jpa/JpaCargoRepository.java).
+For example the CargoRepository has a Jakarta Persistence implementation in the infrastructure layer, [JpaCargoRepository](https://github.com/eclipse-ee4j/cargotracker/blob/master/src/main/java/org/eclipse/cargotracker/infrastructure/persistence/jpa/JpaCargoRepository.java).

-Repositories in Java EE are typically implemented using JPA and CDI.
+Repositories in Jakarta EE are typically implemented using Jakarta Persistence and CDI.
 The DeltaSpike Data module is particularly helpful in implementing repositories.

 ## Factories